 Evocon had previously built a production monitoring device with a former partner.
 The IIoT device worked but was somewhat clunky in terms of the user experience.

 The other issue was that previously the deployment of the solution required extra cabling as connection via WiFi was not a reliable option at the time.
 However, with the new technological advancements, the situation had changed.
 Thus the solution was becoming outdated and needed an update to keep up with the times.

 Evocon’s team knew that they needed to bring in a new IoT development partner.

-A company who could design a next-generation device that would be wireless and have a better user experience whilst being easier to deploy, maintain and upgrade.
-Their previous experience led them to look for a business who could work as a long-term partner for maintenance, bug-fixing and extending the device capabilities.
+A company that could design a next-generation device that would be wireless and have a better user experience whilst being easier to deploy, maintain and upgrade.
+Their previous experience led them to look for a business that could work as a long-term partner for maintenance, bug-fixing, and extending the device capabilities.

 Fortunately for us, they had heard positive feedback concerning Krakul and our previous developments with IoT devices, hence why they reached out to us.

 The first step for us was to identify Evocon’s needs.

 Their team approached us with an initial idea about what features the IIoT product needs.
 However, our prior experience highlighted that there is always a need for further in-depth analysis before we can give time and price estimates, or even begin the actual engineering work.
 Similarly, we began by having numerous meetings, and consultations to become familiar with the previous version of their device.